0244215/gitExample/readMe.txt

-Please teacher I wanna a 100 not a 1
+Please teacher I wanna 100 not a 10